Julie

 Candice

 Candice Bartlett completed her Bachelor of Natural Science (Animal Science) at the end of 2014.
-During the last year of her undergraduate degree she studied one of her favourite animals, the Tasmanian Devil, investigating how captive group size affects feeding and social behaviour.
+During the last year of her undergraduate degree, she studied one of her favourite animals, the Tasmanian Devil, investigating how captive group size affects feeding and social behaviour.
 Candice decided to continue her studies in 2015 through the honours program at WSU.
 Her interests include animal welfare and wildlife education.
 Wombats are one of Candice’s other favourite animals.
 Through her honours program she helped launch WomSAT into the Australian community.
 Candice worked with community groups to promote WomSAT.
-She went on to work at ACIAR and is now working at the Invasive Animal Council.
+She has gone on to work at ACIAR and is now working at the Invasive Animal Council.

 Eden